 Islamic art often features beautifully crafted geometric decorations, showcased in the architecture of Morocco, Iran and Turkey.

-You can incorporate geometric patterns into your polymer clay earrings in many ways.
+You can incorporate geometric patterns into your clay earrings in many ways.
 You may choose to draw geometric shapes using a metallic paint pen or opt to cut geometric shapes with mini geometric clay cutters.
 Cutters are a convenient option if you're prone to shaky hands that make it difficult to draw intricate designs.
 Or, you may choose to do neither.
 Instead, consider layering geometric shapes with other accents.

 2. Marble Patterns